Product

 Here, you can take a manual approach—where you read through the data and assign codes—or leverage software tools to make this process faster.

-Kapiche for example offers an AI-powered auto-theming capability, simplifying the coding process significantly.
+Kapiche for example, offers an AI-powered auto-theming capability, simplifying the coding process significantly.
 With auto-theming, Kapiche automatically categorizes and analyzes your qualitative data, generating summaries, identifying trends, and providing insightful explanations of the patterns that emerge.

 Kapiche auto theming

 Why this step matters: Coding organizes your data, making it easier to detect recurring themes and trends.
 If done manually, you can benefit from all the context that comes with spending more time in the data.
-However, leveraging tools like Kapiche can accelerate this process, while keeping context layers in tact as you make insights accessible to your entire team.
+However, leveraging tools like Kapiche can accelerate this process, while keeping context layers intact as you make insights accessible to your entire team.

 thematic analysis in qualitative research